HabanaAI/Model-References/PyTorch/computer_vision/classification/ViT/README.md

 ## Training Examples

-The Vision Transformer demos included in this release are Eager mode and Lazy mode training for different batch sizes with FP32 and BF16 mixed precision.
+The Vision Transformer demos included in this release is Lazy mode training for different batch sizes with FP32 and BF16 mixed precision.

 ### Single Card and Multi-Card Training Examples